juanduranc/broompy/README.md

 This is a simple library to help data scientists observe a summary of any DataFrame they would like to clean.

-### Copy paste the green colored code to your python code:
+### To import library: copy paste the green colored code to your python code:
 ```diff
 - Note: Ignore the plus(+) signs
 ```